JGRennison/OpenTTD-patches/README.md

 * Add map generation settings to control river/lake, rocky patch, and tropic zone generation.
 * Add settings to customise the size of town zones, and city zones.
 * Add setting to show purchased land using clear tile ground sprites (dirt, grass, snow, desert, etc).
+* Unify the in-game and scenario editor tree placer functionality, allowing the use of grove/forest tree brushes in-game.

 #### Construction